 Children who are unimmunized may pose a significant risk to some of the most vulnerable patients in our practice including newborns, children who are immune-compromised due to cancer or other chronic illness, pregnant mothers or elderly relatives.
 We do not want to place these vulnerable populations at risk of contracting vaccine-preventable illnesses.
 Therefore, we will no longer accept any new patients to our practice who choose not to vaccinate.
 Our primary concern is the health of all of our patients and their families.

 We encourage our current families with unvaccinated children to talk about immunization concerns with your provider and to begin the catch-up schedule for any required but missing vaccinations.
 Families who do not agree to schedule this catch-up immunization process will be asked to transfer to another healthcare practice or will not be accepted as new patients.
 We will continue to provide healthcare to those children with medical conditions that preclude vaccinations such as documented allergic reactions or certain neurologic/neuromuscular disorders.
 If your child is currently on an altered vaccination schedule at MD Pediatrics, we will continue as your healthcare provider with the intention of full immunization status by 5 years of age.

 We understand that our policy will not be acceptable to some families.
-We hope that all our families will consider the choice to immunize to be an appropriate one for their children but should your family decline to immunize, there will be no fees for a transfer of your child’s records to a new medical home.
+We hope that all our families will consider immunization to be an appropriate choice for their children, but should your family decline to immunize, there will be no fees for a transfer of your child’s records to a new medical home.

 You will find our pediatric immunization schedule here.